Winter091/slot-machine/README.md

 ## Linux
-Install `libsfml-dev` and `libsfml-system2.5` using your distro's packet manager.
+Install `libsfml-dev` and `libsfml-system2.5` using your distro's package manager.
 Then build the project using
 ```sh
 mkdir build && cd build
 cmake ..